Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Yang--Mills--Connes Theory

-In this way, by equation (\ref{formaldiff}) and the last theorem, we have that the operator admits a formally adjoint operator with respect to $\langle-|-\rangle^\bullet_\r$.
-Therefore, the non--commutative geometrical Yang--Mills equation (equation (\ref{4.3.f29.1})) makes sense in the context of Remark \ref{assuptions} for $N\geq 2$, and it takes the form
+In this way, we have that the operator admits a formally adjoint operator with respect to $\langle-|-\rangle^\bullet_\r$ and therefore, the non--commutative geometrical Yang--Mills equation (equation (\ref{4.3.f29.1})) makes sense in the context of Remark \ref{assuptions} for $N\geq 1$:

 Recall that, for $N=1$, we have $d^{S^{\omega}\star}=0$ and therefore the last equation and equation (\ref{4.3.f29.2}) are the same.